Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 -   **Medium** and **Heavy** armors provide increasing Block protection, but at the cost of more limited mobility.
-Most traditional armors, such as breastplates, chain shirts, and articulated plate fit into the Medium or Heavy Category
+Most traditional armors, such as breastplates, chain shirts, and articulated plate fit into the Medium or Heavy Category.

 <table>
 <tbody>